Bucket Listers

 3.8 miles round trip; 400 feet elevation

 Don’t go chasing waterfalls…unless it leads you to Escondido Canyon and Falls.
-Beginning just off of the Pacific Coast Highway, you’ll start this hike by passing extremely extravagant Malibu homes, followed by a field of fennel and mustard, a small creek, and a field.
-Finally, you’ll wind up at a two-tier 200-foot waterfall– its smaller waterfall tier is easy to reach at just 50 feet with an upper tier reaching 150 additional feet.
+Beginning just off of the Pacific Coast Highway, you’ll start this hike by passing extremely extravagant Malibu homes, followed by a field of fennel and mustard and a small creek.
+Finally, you’ll wind up at a two-tier 200-foot waterfall.
+Its smaller waterfall tier is easy to reach at just 50 feet, with an upper tier reaching 150 additional feet.

-Pro tip: Plan your hike from mid-March to early April to see the field along this trail transform into a super beautiful super bloom.
+Pro-Tip: Plan your hike from mid-March to early April to see the field along this trail in a spectacular super bloom.

 Nojoqui Falls

 Taking a weekend trip to Santa Barbara?
-The quick hike to Nojoqui Falls (pronounced Na-hoo-ee) won’t have you break a sweat, making it the perfect way to stretch your legs on your way down the 101 and back to LA.
-One of the shortest hikes on our list, in just about 20 minutes you’ll be led to an enchanting 80-foot waterfall.
+The quick hike to Nojoqui Falls (pronounced Na-hoo-ee) won’t have you break a sweat, making it the perfect way to stretch your legs on your way down the 101.
+One of the shortest hikes on our list, this trail leads you to an enchanting 80-foot waterfall in just about 20 minutes.
 Though the falls are fullest in early spring, the surrounding area is still extremely picturesque throughout autumn and into winter.

 Griffith Park Trails